rust-lang/rust-wiki-backup/Note-development-policy.md

 In both contexts, please follow the conduct guidelines above.
 Language issues are often contentious and we'd like to keep discussion brief, civil and focused on what we're actually doing, not wandering off into too much imaginary stuff.

-h2.
-Issue tracking
+## Issue tracking

-Add a <a href="https://github.com/graydon/rust/wiki/The-Rust-test-suite">test</a> for anything you're unsure of or see breaking in passing.
+Add a test to the testsuite for anything you're unsure of or see breaking in passing.
+See [[Note testsuite]] for details.

 File bugs in <a href="https://github.com/graydon/rust/issues">the issue tracker</a> here as well as adding tests, or instead if you can't quite figure out how to test the thing you want to point out.